 You can run your off-line filter even when your machine is off (a one-shift machine can be filtered 24/7).

 Of course there are a few disadvantages to installing an off-line filter.
 The main ones are the hardware cost (pump, motor, filter, gauges, sampling port, valves, etc.) and installation.
-Many filter suppliers have prepackaged off-line filters covering a range of flow rate options, features and accessories.
+Many filter suppliers have prepackaged off-line filters covering a range of filter flow rate options, features and accessories.
 I recommend that you go with one of these integrated do-it-for-me systems.
 But mostly, I recommend that you make wise choices in pursuing your contamination control game plan.